LSanchez17/inventoryTool/README.md

-# Yall already know, its a react app, fork it, clone it, npm start it
+# Its a react app, fork it, clone it, npm start it, etc

 * Helps increase my accuracy, speed, and productivity during monthly perishable inventory
 * Built with React, JsBarcode, Tailwind-CSS
-* Reduces my time by about ~1-2 hour 😁
+* Reduces my manual count time by at least 1-2 hours on average
-* Can now go in at 530 instead of 4 am 🤩

 # Updates?

-* Redux it for easier state switching and permanence
 * make it pretti-er
 * add customization
 * add global state
-* Add feature to cuztomise to any store
-* backend?